NethermindEth/horus-checker/README.md

 True`) which is **always** verifiable to all unannotated functions, and so judgements for these will also be printed.

+An `empty: (...)` module and judgement is sometimes added to the output of a run.
+This indicates an empty segment.

 ## Usage